 Often, this type of error happens when you install a new plugin to fix a minor issue but forget to remove it from your WordPress dashboard.

-Removing plugins that are no longer needed is a good practice.
+Removing plugins that are no longer needed is good practice.
 This will help improve the site’s security and keep it updated.

 4 – Use the Most Recent MySQL Server Version